Climate Change on Trial: Landmark book and educational toolkit on rights-based climate law by César Rodríguez-Garavito

 About the FORGE 2025 Gathering

-With two days designed to foster a solutions-oriented community of legal experts, social scientists, governance professionals, and community-based practitioners, the FORGE conference is dedicated to uncovering new approaches and solutions that reimagine rights and governance at a critical time for global justice.
+With two days designed to foster a solutions-oriented community of legal experts, social scientists, governance professionals, and community-based practitioners, the FORGE program is dedicated to uncovering new approaches and solutions that reimagine rights and governance at a critical time for global justice.

 With the hope of building momentum toward a brighter future, the MOTH 2025 Festival of Ideas and FORGE 2025 Gathering seek to transform perceptions and inspire a transnational community of practice with new ideas about global justice and more-than-human rights and encourage experimentation with new actions and approaches.